odzyoba4/OdieEngine/README.md

 ![CollisionDemo](/images/OdieCollision.PNG)

 <br/>
 These volumes were then tested against each other by using the visitor pattern.
-In this test, two unknown collision volumes call each others Accept and Visit intersection functions, which allows the base class comparison to become a known derived class intersection test:
+In this test, two unknown collision volumes call each other's Accept and Visit intersection functions, which allows the base class comparison to become a known derived class intersection test:
 <br/>